na-na-hi/renget/archive/pmdg_questions.md

 ##Question archive (questions used in previous threads)
 Newer questions are at the top of the list

+>After what the Pokemon Square people have done to you... do you feel obligated to save them?
+>With technology remnants like the powerplant in Rescue Team (which can't possibly be the only one), would you be crazy enough to attempt to restore it (and maybe find clues in the past) or just leave it as it is?
+>Can feral dungeon-dwelling Pokemon be tamed?
+Not in the sense of "recruiting" them like you do in some games—rather, can they be tamed/domesticated like... pets?
+>At the final parts of the game, do you take your time to prepare despite the urgency the game puts on you, or just continue the story more or less prepared?
+What I meant is that you accept job requests and head out to a dungeon that isn't the final dungeon.

 >Have you used the touchpad feature in pmd, like you touch on a specific tile to move the character instead of using the D-pad?
 >What's the worst aspect of pmd for you, in terms of gameplay only.